Justintime50/laravel-template/README.md

 1. Uncomment and configure the `.github/workflows/build.yml` file
 1. Update the `CHANGELOG`
 1. Delete this `README` and create a new one for your project

+**Customization**

+1. Change the `session` driver from file based to database
+1. Strip out unnecessary frontend Node packages (Lodash, Vue, etc) that won't get used
+1. Change the `cache` driver from file based to Redis (optional)

 In the `composer.json` file, add the following: